jayjaybunce/mythicplus-app/README.md

  - [x] Design Search component that allows user to guess the users realm as they type
  - [x] Display players best/highest scored run for each dungeon
  - [ ] Display recent runs for each dungeon
+ - [ ] Allow the user to request and update on the character after search request completes

 ### Long Term Plans
  - [ ] Allow users to login via Battle.Net OAuth API